OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 These medications offer distinct advantages over traditional therapies by working independently of insulin and promoting weight loss while improving glycemic control.
 Additionally, their potential benefits on cardiovascular outcomes make them an exciting development in the field of diabetes management.

-Understanding The Mechanism: How Sglt-2 Inhibitors Lower Blood Glucose Levels
+Understanding The Mechanism: How SGLT-2 Inhibitors Lower Blood Glucose Levels

 Sodium-glucose cotransporter-2 (SGLT-2) inhibitors have emerged as a promising class of antidiabetic medications that effectively lower blood glucose levels in patients with type 2 diabetes.
 These drugs work by targeting a specific mechanism involved in glucose regulation within the kidneys.
 Understanding the mechanism behind SGLT-2 inhibitors is crucial to comprehending their therapeutic efficacy and potential side effects.